TheodoreHua/ClaimDoneRemover/README.md

 7. Restart the program
 8. Done

-Once you're done, just navigate to the folder where `main.pyw` is and run the file.
+Once you're done, just navigate to the folder where `ClaimDoneRemover.pyw` is and run the file.
 You might run with an IDE you have installed, or simply run itself, or you can run it from the command line.
-On Linux, you do this like so: `./main.pyw` or `python main.pyw` on Windows.
+On Linux, you do this like so: `./ClaimDoneRemover.pyw` or `python ClaimDoneRemover.pyw` on Windows.
 You will see an output after a few seconds.
 Each comment older than your cutoff should be deleted.
 You can then either leave the program running in the background to delete posts while you are transcribing as you reach the cutoff, or you can manually run it now and then in order to delete in batches.